abrookins/hammer/README.txt

 Hammer
 ======

-A library used to generate JSON Schemas from Colander schemas.
+A library used to generate JSON Schemas (draft 4) from Colander schemas.

 Note: This library is under active development and not yet ready for use.